stormid/scaffold/docs/javascript.md

 ### Main
 The main script imports an array of functions from the `src/js/index.js` file that comprise the initialisation stack of the app.
-By default the array of initialisation functions is run in parallel (as much as the single-threaded nature of JavaScript allows), so you cannot wholely depend on execution order of separate modules without changing the promisified initialisation.
+By default the array of initialisation functions executes run in parallel (as much as the single-threaded nature of JavaScript allows), so you cannot rely on the execution order of separate modules without changing the promisified initialisation.

 ### Polyfills